-We account for common stock warrants as either liabilities or as equity instruments depending on the specific terms of the warrant agreement.
-Registered common stock warrants that could require cash settlement or liquidated damages are accounted for as liabilities.
+We account for common stock warrants as either liabilities or as equity instruments depending on the specific terms of the warrant agreements.
+Registered common stock warrants that could require cash settlement are accounted for as liabilities.
 We classify these warrant liabilities on the consolidated balance sheet as non-current liabilities.
 The warrant liabilities are revalued at fair value at each balance sheet date subsequent to the initial issuance.
-We use the Black-Scholes valuation model to value the warrant liabilities at fair value.
-The fair value is estimated using the expected volatility based on our historical volatility for warrants issued after January 1, 2013, or for warrants issued prior to 2013, using the historical volatilities of comparable companies from a representative peer group selected based on industry and market capitalization.
-The fair value of the warrants is determined using probability weighted-average assumptions, when appropriate.
-Changes in the fair market value of the warrant are reflected in the consolidated statement of operations as other income (expense).
+Changes in the fair market value of the warrants are reflected in the consolidated statement of operations as income (expense) from change in fair value of warrants.